Manage projects and the file system

 - Custom – After the project is created, the project's Security dialog will open.

-Select the Active Project option if you also want the new project to be set as the active/current project after submitting the dialog, otherwise you and other users with access can select it from the main menu.
+Select the Active Project option if you also want the new project to be set as the active/current project once it's created, otherwise you and other users with access can select it from the main menu.

 3. Manage projects

-You can manage existing projects from the Administration area.
-Click Admin in the main menu to navigate there.
+You can manage existing projects from the Administration area, which administrator users can access from the main menu.

-Under Projects / File System, click to go to Projects.
+Under the Projects / File System section on the left, click on Projects.

 Click to select a project and choose from the options shown in the toolbar: